moshafieeha/UT-ECE-Student-Resources/README.md

 🎓 **Welcome to the University of Tehran's Computer Engineering Student Resources Repository!** 🎓

-We are passionate computer engineering students dedicated to sharing and curating valuable resources from our studies.
+We are passionate computer engineering students dedicated to *sharing and curating valuable resources* from our studies.
 Our goal is to support future students and foster a collaborative academic community.
-This repository includes comprehensive resources for various courses and projects, all aimed at enhancing your learning experience.
 <br>
 <br>

-✨ **Special Thanks to Our Contributors!** ✨
+✨ **Special Thanks to the Contributors!** ✨
 We extend our heartfelt gratitude to all students who have shared their incredible work.
-Your contributions help create a richer, more accessible educational environment for everyone. 🙏
+Your contributions help create a richer, more accessible education for everyone. 🙏
 <br>
 <br>